MicahElie/Sym-Bot/Application/README.md

 The interface is built thanks to guizero, an easy to install (and to use) module.
 To integrate the Interface into the code, we must include the file.
 Don't forget to display() at the end.
 The update_command function must be used in the main to change the functions attached to the buttons.
 We must link the labels of X, Y, Z, J1, J2 and J3 so that it shows real time values.
 We must also make variables that will be linked to the state of the gripper and wether we are in Cartesian or Joint mode.
 We should add an update function so that the info can stay up-to-date.

+## Test
+### test translate class
+This test class looks mainly at the chooseMode or jogMode method.
+It verifies if the right mode is pass to the other class, if the IMU is taken into account and if the rigth message is sent according to what was received.
+If you run this test, you should see "OK".
+At the end of this project, a modification made by another members created an error that we didn't have time to correct.
+The error code shown when you run the test should help you debug this test.